+NQTL Analysis

+will submit

+compliance

+questionnaires

-NQTL Analysis will submit compliance questionnaires to the Plan Sponsor, TPA, PBM, Networks and Medical Management Companies.
+to the Plan

+Sponsor, TPA,

+PBM, Networks

+and Medical

+Management

+Companies.

 NQTL Analysis will request the Summary Plan Descriptions (SPDs) from the TPA or Plan Sponsor.
 NQTL Analysis will request claim files from your TPA and PBMs to perform the Quantitative Treatment portion of the analysis.

-NQTL Analysis receives in all data and performs the comparative analysis.
-Expect this process to take 2 weeks on average from the time all data is received.
+NQTL Analysis receives in all data and performs the analysis.

-NQTL Analysis submits the comparative analysis to the plan sponsor, identifies areas of non-compliance and makes recommendations.
+NQTL Analysis submits the analysis report to the plan sponsor, identifies areas of non-compliance and other observations.